CodeWithHarshaan/Hospitality-Analytics-Dashboard/README.md

 This project simulates a real-world hotel analytics scenario where business users need to evaluate operational efficiency, optimize pricing strategies, and improve customer satisfaction based on actual performance data.

-> Replace `screenshot.png` with the actual filename of the image you uploaded to your repo (make sure it’s in the same folder as the README file).